singlestone/data_python_exercise/README.md

 Your first tasks are to :

 * Clone this repo
-* Unencrypt the project direction file  interview_problem.md the file has been encrypted using ssl and AES-256-CBC.
+* Unencrypt the project direction file  interview_problem.md.encrypted.
+The file has been encrypted using ssl and AES-256-CBC.

 * Follow the directions interview_problem.md